Armor & Shields

 Utility:

 Reinforced cargo pants and jacket with numerous pockets and attachment points.
-Can carry an additional 20 lbs of gear without being encumbered.
+You can carry an additional 20 lbs of gear without being encumbered.

 Description: Military-inspired civilian clothing with reinforced fabric, ripstop construction, and tactical features.
 Popular with survivalists, outdoorsmen, and "tacticool" enthusiasts in the 1990s.
 Brands like 5.11 Tactical are emerging.
+The reinforced knees and elbows resist abrasion while the extensive pocket system allows you to carry substantial equipment.
 Offers more protection than regular clothes while remaining socially acceptable.

 Medium Armor - Stat Blocks